15th Annual Faculty Center Conference--In Person

 Farmingdale State College

-These lightning sessions are 15 minute presentations, with 10 minutes of Q and A from faculty at FSC presenting on how they are using the Science of Teaching and Learning in their classes.
+These lightning sessions are 15 minute presentations, with 10 minutes of Q and A from faculty and staff at FSC presenting a range of topics inlcluding AI in their classrooms, research on AI and AI tools at FSC.

 TBA